 We continually look for better ways to solicit feedback from our employees through formal and informal feedback sessions.
-We will create a more deliberate approach to account for and assess the feedback for a more systematic approach of addressing them.
+Most of all, we will create a more deliberate approach to account for and assess the feedback for a more systematic approach of addressing them.